smrg-lm/t2m/README.md

 contain the keys and secrets to use the app.
 Blueprints of these files are provided.

-Info-ZIP on Linux will compress and encrypt with this command:
+Info-ZIP on Linux will compress and encrypt the files with this command:

 ```bash
 zip -e credentials.zip freesound_v2.yaml twitter_v1.yaml